People

 Alexander YONG Si Kai

 Alex graduated from the National University of Singapore with a B.Eng.
 (Hons) in Biomedical Engineering.
-He joined A*STAR’s Institute of Bioengineering and Bioimaging after gaining an interest in medical research while working at the Singapore Immunology Network for his undergraduate final year thesis.
-He is interested in furthering his studies in the near future.
+He joined A*STAR after gaining an interest in medical research while working at the Singapore Immunology Network for his undergraduate final-year thesis.
 Alex enjoys integrating principles and tools from the traditional disciplines of biology, engineering, and computing to solve multidisciplinary problems.
+In 2023, he started his part-time Ph.D. journey at Nanyang Technological University (School of Electrical and Electronic Engineering) under the supervision of Kaicheng and Prof Wonkeun Chang.

 Tan Ko Hui